-In the early 1970s DiTriani began this practice and we've collected all those teams and they were very insightful and were great reads. many great players he mentioned we chosen for All-Pro or the Pro Bowl the next year.
+In the early 1970s, DiTriani began this practice and we collected all those teams over the years and we thought they were very insightful and were great reads.
+Many great players he mentioned were chosen for All-Pro or the Pro Bowl the next year.

-Weisman began his All-Joe teams for USA Today later and were named for Joe Phillips—A tough most tackle who was gritty and someone who'd never make a Pro Bowl based on this position and lack of stats.
+Weisman began his All-Joe team for USA Today later and was named for Joe Phillips—A nose tackle who was tough and gritty and who was someone who'd never make a Pro Bowl based on this position and lack of stats.
 So, Weisman began picking his own non-"All" team.

 Terry McLaurin of Washington fits this team to a "T".
 Not great numbers for a key to their offense.
 Sadly Chris Godwin went down this week with an ACL injury, he was having a great year.
 Adam Thielen just scores touchdowns.

 Hunter Renfrow of Vegas and Michael Pittman of the Colts deserve special mention as well.

 Dallas Goedert of the Eagles is our pick and the honorable mention is T.J.
 Hockenson of the Lions.

 Lane Johnson has some personal issues that were more important than football.
 It takes a tough ham to take the time to deal with them, especially during the season.
 Well done.
 We hesitated to pick him because he might take up one of our All-Pro of All-NFC slots.
 We will have to see.